Olisun/GifTastic/brainstorm.md

   3. data attributes for the buttons
   4. create a form and push to DOM.
      1. capture value from the form and push those values back into array

+## Remaining Bugs:
+  1. Can't pause gifs.
+Problem is how to target the src of the static gif s the animated gif.
+  2. The gifs return limit is only working for the first button clicked.